Peru: Land of the Incas

-We recommend you to hydrate yourself before you reach Cusco to avoid the worst affects of altitude sickness.
-Also try not eat or drink alcohol excessively on your first few nights stay in Cusco.
+We recommend you hydrate yourself before you reach Cusco to avoid the worst effects of altitude sickness.
+Also, try not to eat or drink alcohol excessively on your first few nights stay in Cusco.

-Note: With US Dollars most of the agencies and shops and small business accept payment in dollars particularly in tourist areas.
+Note: With US Dollars most of the agencies and shops and small businesses accept payment in dollars particularly in tourist areas.

 Currency exchanges or casas de cambio can easily be located in Cusco and Lima — in the airports and main plazas.
 In Cusco, numerous currency exchanges surround the Plaza de Armas and line Avenida El Sol.
 Most banks also offer currency exchange services.

 Exchange Rate Indicators – Approx. US$1 = S/ 3.30